tsawler/jot/readme.md

 # Jot

 A simple package to implement generating and verifying JWT tokens.
-It generates and verifies both auth tokens and refresh token).
+It generates and verifies both auth tokens and refresh tokens.